bichanna/slap/README.md

 **SLAP** is a dynamically- and strongly-typed, object-oriented programming language with a small portion of functional-language-like features.
 Its syntax is a member of the C family with a bit of difference.

-As of March 2022, you can write pretty decent small programs in SLAP.
+As of March 2022, you can write pretty decent, small programs in SLAP.

 Here's an example SLAP program. ([samples & libs](https://github.com/bichanna/slap/tree/master/lib))
 ```js